BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 When compiling on the Mac OS side, you need to pay attention to the following points:
 1. Install FFmpeg and configure environment variables
 2. If the CPU chip of your Mac computer is an ARM architecture such as M1 or M2, the compatible version of Python is (3.9 - 3.10).
 The reason is that the Python arm version below 3.8 on the Mac is an experimental function and does not have much dependency support.
-Complete
 3. Two pre-dependencies need to be installed: binutils and libncurses.
 Under ARM architecture, the former can be installed directly through brew install binutils, while the latter may require you to compile libncursew.
 To compile libncurses on macOS, you can follow these steps: